fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 Notes:

--   If it is not possible to decode the content of field 18 TYP, create a single instance of class *AircraftType* to record the entire content of 18 TYP.
+- If it is not possible to decode the content of field 18 TYP, create a single instance of class `AircraftType` to record the entire content of 18 TYP.

--   The sum of the *numberOfAircraft* attributes in the instances of *AircraftType* class should equal the *formationCount* attribute in class *Aircraft*.
+- The sum of the `numberOfAircraft` attributes in the instances of `AircraftType` class should equal the `formationCount` attribute in class `Aircraft`.

--   If the number of aircraft is 1, the *formationCount* and *numberOfAircraft* attributes may be omitted (though may be included as in Figure 40).
+- If the number of aircraft is 1, the `formationCount` and `numberOfAircraft` attributes may be omitted (though may be included as in Figure 40).

 #### Aircraft Registration

-The registration mark for an aircraft may include a ‘-’ character, e.g.
+The registration mark for an aircraft may include a `-` character, e.g.
 VH-ABC.
-While PANS-ATM does not explicitly state that ‘-’ should be omitted when including field 18 REG, it is rare that ‘-’ is included, i.e. VHABC is the norm.
-FIXM does not support ‘-’ in the registration.
+While PANS-ATM does not explicitly state that `-` should be omitted when including field 18 REG, it is rare that `-` is included, i.e. VHABC is the norm.
+FIXM does not support `-` in the registration.

-When creating a FIXM object from an ATS message, strip the ‘-’ character if present in the registration.
+When creating a FIXM object from an ATS message, strip the `-` character if present in the registration.

 FIXM supports multiple registrations.
 ATS messages support a single